 Things, however, became much worse when my parents separated.
-I started smoking cigarettes and made new friends who introduced me to marijuana and other types of drugs, and other types of drugs.
+I started smoking cigarettes and made new friends who introduced me to marijuana and other types of drugs.
 I felt bad about my family situation, but I didn’t have anyone to turn to; my siblings and I were not close.
 So, I became a very closed person; that is to say, I remained in my own bubble.

 I was suffering in silence, involved with drugs and alcohol, and failing at school.
 I became a very loud and aggressive person, who was always involved in fights, which led to me facing time in prison.
 However, I soon became tired of the life that I was living and tried many things to help me free from addiction, but everything failed.
 It was during this time that my mum found out about the help the HelpCentre offered and told me about it.

 Through the grace of God, I was set free from all my previous addictions through the work that the church offered.
 As I continued to attend, I was motivated to change my life for the better, so I started fighting with all my strength and obeying what I learnt there.
 The first change that I saw was the peace that I felt during the meetings, but there were only greater things that were about to happen.